browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 primitive API can be seen in what it enables.
 The above described COPRTHR direct API is augmented with a thread model designed as a logical and minimal extension Pthreads to support co-processors.
-This was the original concept for thr COPRTHR project, and the refactoring discussed at the begining of this document enabled the implementation of basic functionality for "pthreads for co-processors" in a very short amount of time.
-This thread support is included in the baic COPRTHR API.
+This was the original concept for the COPRTHR project, and the refactoring discussed at the begining of this document enabled the implementation of basic functionality for "pthreads for co-processors" in a very short amount of time.
+This thread support is included in the basic COPRTHR API.

 &nbsp;